theo-armour/agenda/1-notes.md

 Helsinki declaration 1964 research ethics

-Right to be forgotten GDPR&nbsp;
+Right to be forgotten GDPR

 Got it

-Charlie&nbsp;
+Charlie

 What Have We Liberals Done to the West Coast?
 Jun 15